gabrieldansereau/ms_downscaling_metawebs/README.md

 influence from habitat and dynamical constraints [@Saravia2022EcoNet].
 This makes the metaweb the core goal of predictive network ecology [@Strydom2022PreMet], i.e. the first approximation of networks in space we should aim for.
-Yet, rather than directly predicting the metaweb and localized networks, some studies have instead focused on using interactions to improve predictions of species distributions [for example, @Poggiato2022IntFoo;
+This is not the same as using interactions to improve predictions of species distributions as recent studies have done [for example,
-@Lucas2023IncBio; @Moens2022ImpBio], answering long-standing calls to include interactions within such models [@Wisz2013RolBio].
-However, refining predictions of species distributions through interactions differs from predicting networks in space; it serves a different goal and does not fully consider networks as spatial elements.
+@Poggiato2022IntFoo; @Lucas2023IncBio; @Moens2022ImpBio], answering
+long-standing calls to include interactions within such models [@Wisz2013RolBio].
+Instead, predicting networks in space is a different task and it serves a different goal, focusing first on the distribution of networks and its drivers rather than on the distribution of species.

-Two network aspects are essential to develop a proper spatial perspective.
+Two network aspects are essential to develop a proper spatial perspective: the influence from the metaweb and the probabilistic representation.
 First, networks are local realizations of a regional metaweb [@Poisot2012DisSpe;
-@Poisot2015SpeWhy], which reinforces why the metaweb should be predicted first.
+@Poisot2015SpeWhy] whose structure they inherit [@Saravia2022EcoNet].
+Therefore, establishing or predicting the metaweb should be the first target for systems where we lack information about local realizations [@Strydom2022PreMet].
 Second, to account for their variability in space, interactions must be seen as probabilistic events [@Poisot2016StrPro].
 In contrast, many studies assume interactions are binary events, whether at the interaction, network or metaweb level [@Gauzere2022DivBio; @Mendoza2022BioBir].
 However, a probabilistic view